telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 1. Look for VSCredentials_nuget.telerik.com -> remove or edit the password.
 1. Open Visual Studio and try to access the nuget.telerik.com feed again.

+For additional troubleshooting options, see the NuGet can't connect to [Telerik NuGet Server thread](https://www.telerik.com/forums/nuget-can't-connect-to-https-nuget-telerik-com-nuget).

 ### Error Unable to load the service index for source https://nuget.telerik.com/nuget

 Make sure that the Telerik NuGet Feed is live at [https://status.telerik.com/](https://status.telerik.com/).